 Spotted by Morgan McDermott / Written by Claire Adair

-What it is: InterContinental Hotels & Resorts has teamed up with Baidu to launch AI smart rooms, marking the next generation of intelligent hospitality.
-Building out an initial fleet of 100 AI-powered Club InterContinental suites across key Chinese cities in the next year, InterContinental is employing Baidu's DuerOS Platform to seamlessly integrate AI into one's living environments, embedding everything from voice control technology to backstage management systems.
+What it is: InterContinental Hotels & Resorts has teamed up with Baidu to launch smart Artificial Intelligence rooms, marking the next generation of intelligent hospitality.
+Building out an initial fleet of 100 AI-powered Club InterContinental suites across key Chinese cities in the next year, InterContinental is employing Baidu's DuerOS Platform to seamlessly integrate Artificial Intelligence into one's living environments, embedding everything from voice control technology to backstage management systems.

 Spotted by Peter Diamandis / Written by Claire Adair

 VR Treatment, Even Without a Therapist, Helps People Overcome Fear of Heights